DoctorBud/SmartdownBlogStarter/_posts/2020-02-02-WelcomeToMyBlog.md

 ---
-title: Welcome to My Blog
+title: Welcome to My Smartdown-enabled Blog
 smartdown: true
-render_with_liquid: false # Not available in GHPages Jekyll.
-Requires 4.0
+categories: smartdown
+tags: welcome smartdown
 ---

 {% raw %}

-## Welcome To My Example SmartBlog
+## Welcome to My `legacy`-themed Smartdown-enabled Blog

+~~This is published via `publish_jekyll.sh`, where the site source is deployed to GitHub and `jekyll` is applied there.~~

+This is published via `publish.sh`, where the site source processed by `jekyll` and the output `_site` is deployed to GitHub.

-This is the **first** post in this example Blog.
+This is the first post in this example Blog.

 ### Testing Liquid-immunity via `raw`